Update: Seasonal Loose Leaf Collection Information

 Limit 15 bags per week.

-View Yard Waste Preparation for more information on preparing yard waste for collection.
+View the City's yard waste preparation webpage for more information on preparing yard waste for collection.

 Interactive Leaf Collection Map / Description of Leaf Collection Zones